mitchmalvin1/langchain/README.md

 Run `aws configure` and fill in the AWS Access Key ID, AWS Secret Access Key and Region.

-Do not delete the empty directories `/historyData` and `/ingestData` in your folder as the `ingest` and `save` APIs will utilize these dummy directories.

 Navigate to the  directory and simply run :
 ```
 flask run